Research at the Family Medicine Center

 Studies proposed for the FMC will be evaluated in terms of their perceived importance, the likelihood of answering their research questions, ethical soundness, compliance with the policies of the Department of Family Medicine, School of Medicine, UNC, state and federal laws, and the anticipated impact and costs for the FMC, its patients, and staff.

-Review typically takes about two weeks but may take longer.
+Reviews typically take two weeks but can take up to 1 month if there is a high application load.
 Appeals of unfavorable decisions may be made to the Director of FMC Studies.
 Further appeals may be made to the Chair of the Department.

 Sampling of publications from research conducted at the Family Medicine Center